EmiyaKatuz/AR-Tutor/README.md

 6. Vuforia App License Key is required.

-7. To build on a real iOS device, you will need a Apple developer account.
+7. To build on a real iOS device, you will need an Apple developer account.

 Once you get your data ready, download them from Vuforia Target Manager and import them to Unity.
 Select `CylinderTarget` and `MultiTarget`, replace them to your object data.
 Then the tangible objects are set.